victoriastuart/arxiv-sh/README.md

 **TL//DR**

-* I provide a BASH script, [arxiv-rss.sh](https://persagen.com/files/misc/arxiv-rss.sh) [direct download] for daily retrieval of new, de-duplicated content from preselected arXiv groups.
+* I provide a BASH script, [arxiv-rss.sh](https://persagen.com/files/misc/arxiv-rss.sh) [&larr; direct download link] for daily retrieval of new, de-duplicated content from preselected arXiv groups.
 That content is parsed into two files: keyword-matched articles of interest, plus the remaining articles.

 * The script can be scheduled to run daily via crontab, or manually executed.